jrmoulton/jrmoulton-web/content/starting_open_source.md

 This was the largest essential change in the PR where the functionality for `pow` and `log` functions were added to be language built-ins.

-Looking back there are things I would change for this PR (mostly involving better error handling) but I'm definitely still happy with it.
+- Looking back there are things I would change for this PR (mostly involving better error handling).

 And again, the slint maintainers were awesoeme to work with and answer my questions. <br>#notanad

+After getting this work done something magical happened...

-### Work with esp-hal
+### Work with ESP-HAL

 My work with esp-hal started after I got my first internship!

 Thank you, thank you.
 You're too kind.
 Hold the applause please.

 Haha jokes aside I was super happy to have my first internship.
 I was working as a firmware engineering intern in C for some internal company tools.
-It was a pretty cool opportunity because it was a brand new project that myself and another itern built mostly from scratch.
+It was an awesome opportunity because it was a brand new project that myself and another itern built mostly from scratch.

-While I was working there I started to really fall in love with embedded development and I wanted to add some more Rust to my life.
+While I was working there I started to really fall in love with embedded development and, simultaneously, I wanted to add some more Rust to my life.

 So that's what I did.

+I tried getting an LED to blink using a microcontroller that had no existing support in rust.

+And wow.
+I did know what I was in for

+It was tons of time

+- digging through datasheets
+- tracking down svd files
+- learning a whole new world of embedded rust
+- digging through datasheets
+- learning how microcontroller cpu's control peripherals (such as GPIO pins)
+- and still digging through datasheets

-I started off by trying to get an LED to blink on the same hardware as I was using in my work project but there wasn't any pre-existing support for it in Rust.
-So I spent a very long time trying to figure out how to get support for it and one day it worked!!!
+I spent a very long time trying to figure out how to get support for it and one day it worked!!!

 The LED BLINKED!!!!

 It was probably in the top 3 most magical moments of my life.

-I had blinked LED's before using an arduino but I had made this thing work by following a datasheet and building periphal access crates and writing to registers and AN LED BLINKED!!!
+I had blinked LED's before using an arduino but **_I_** had made this thing work by following a datasheet and building periphal access crates and writing to registers and AN LED BLINKED!!!

 I probably just ranted about how cool it was for at least 2 hours.
 After saying "IT WORKS!!" and "THE LED BLINKS" for probably the 300th time I knew my wife must truly love me because she was still replying with "Wow.
 Yeah that's really cool."

-Unfortunately I can't find the original code that I used to blink the led and figuring it out again would involve digging into the datasheet to see exactly what bits need to be set but it would have started about like this
+Unfortunately I can't find the original code that I used to blink the led and figuring it out again would involve digging into the datasheet to see exactly what bits need to be set but it would have started about like this (after finally generating a peripheral access crate from an svd file)

 ```rust
 #![no_std]